s3xyvampire/s3xyvampire/README.md

 c+h is not okay

-    > do not copy or take inspirations of my skins mostly offtab or afk. w2i
+    > do not copy or take inspirations of my skins mostly offtab or afk or with my partner. w2i

     > i don't roleplay